- Hyacinths because they remind Jessie of the perfume that Mrs Claus wears.

 “I was wondering what to do when Jessie barked down the chimney.
 I called for her to stop, as I didn’t want to wake Christy, but she was frantic and just kept barking.
 Fortunately, the family were not light sleepers and didn’t wake. “

 “ It was then that I knew I needed help.
 I whistled to the wind and called Silver Wynter to come and help me.
 Since she rules the magic of winter I knew she could get me out of the house and help me determine what had gone wrong.”
 Santa took another sip of his cocoa and frowned.
 “When Wynter arrived, she didn’t look like herself.
 Instead of young with crystalline features she had aged several decades.
-Her once silver locks were grey and she had bags under her eyes.
+Her once silver locks were white and she had bags under her eyes.
 She coughed uncontrollably as she blew into the house.
 Since the source of my power comes from her magic I knew I was in trouble.”

 “Silver’s immortal and has never been sick before.
 When I asked her if she was all right she answered me in a weak voice.”